inveniosoftware/docs-invenio-ils/docs/reference/access_and_restrictions.md

 # Access and restrictions

+!!! note
     This is only a part of a bigger article, with many sections still not documented.
 If you are an expert on the subject, please contribute.

 ## Access roles